 - South Dakota, Wyoming and Florida lead the nation with "Excellent" ratings, offering zero individual income tax, no or low corporate taxes and manageable compliance costs.

-- New Jersey, D.C. and California rank at the bottom with "High Burden" ratings due to steep individual income tax rates (10.75%–13.3%), high corporate rates and unfavorable treatment of federal pass-through deductions.
+- New Jersey, D.C. and California rank at the bottom with "High Burden" ratings because of steep individual income tax rates (10.75% to 13.3%), high corporate rates and unfavorable treatment of federal pass-through deductions.

 - Not all no-income-tax states rank at the top.
-Texas, Washington and Tennessee land in the "Good" or "Moderate" range once gross receipts taxes, sales taxes and property taxes are included.
+Texas, Washington and Tennessee land in the "Good" or "Moderate" range when gross receipts taxes, sales taxes and property taxes are included.

-- Top states score above 8.4 out of 10, while bottom states fall near or below 2.5.
+- Top three states score above 8.1 out of 10, while bottom states fall near or below 2.5.
 A small business owner earning $200,000 in pass-through income pays zero state income tax in South Dakota but over $20,000 annually in California or New York.

-- North Carolina and Idaho rank in the top five despite having income taxes, outperforming several no-income-tax states thanks to flat, low rates and simple structures.
+- North Carolina and Idaho rank in the top five despite having income taxes, outperforming several no-income-tax states because of flat, low rates and simple structures.

 Small Business Tax Burden by State in 2026

-MoneyGeek's Overall Score represents each state's small business tax climate on a 0–10 scale, combining five pillars: individual income tax (40% weight), corporate income tax (20%), sales tax (20%), property tax (15%) and compliance/payroll taxes (5%).
-States with higher scores offer more favorable tax environments for small business owners.
+MoneyGeek's overall score represents each state's small business tax climate on a 0 to 10 scale, combining five pillars: individual income tax (40% weight), corporate income tax (20%), sales tax (20%), property tax (15%) and compliance/payroll taxes (5%).
+States with higher scores have more favorable tax environments for small business owners.

 The table below shows how all 51 jurisdictions rank on small business tax burden.
 States with the lowest overall small business tax burdens cluster in the Mountain West, Great Plains and Southeast, while states with the highest small business tax burdens concentrate in the Northeast and West Coast.